gh0stmodernism/adastra.github.io/README.md

 # Hi hello hi 🖖

- Ad Astra is a living document created for those who are curious about the world of software engineering but don't know where to start 💡
+ Ad Astra is a living document created for those who are curious about the world of software engineering but don't really know where to start 💡

 It's meant to help fellow humans from nontraditional backgrounds understand the fundamentals of cs without setting fire to their laptops and running away screaming into the nearest wooded area 🏃🏼‍♀️